Dymphie81/alx-system_engineering-devops/0x00-shell_basics/README.md

+#!/bin/bash
-script that prints tha absolute path name of the current working directory
+script that prints the absolut path name of the current working directory